gourav-shinde/tenant_flutter/README.md

 APP url: https://www.dropbox.com/s/p0g664jh7aveai7/tenant_manager_1.8.apk?dl=0

 Latest added:
--Download Excel sheet of data of tenant
+- Download Excel sheet of data of tenant
--Houseowners can validate payment request made by tenants in payment tab(new) -Tenants can create a Payment request to Houseowner by sending the snapshot of digital payment made.
+- Houseowners can validate payment request made by tenants in payment tab(new)
+- Tenants can create a Payment request to Houseowner by sending the snapshot of digital payment made.
--Tenants can view their bills and payements on Website
+- Tenants can view their bills and payements on Website

 Contributers:
 - Gaurav Shinde(gauravsanjayshinde@gmail.com)